Jj-957/NGMotherLine/README.md

 ## 📄 Licença

-Este projeto está licenciado sob a MIT License - veja o arquivo [LICENSE](LICENSE) para detalhes.
+Este projeto não possui licença alguma, faça bom uso

 ## 🙏 Agradecimentos